 Where to get pregnancy supplements?

 You can get supplements from pharmacies and supermarkets, or a GP may be able to prescribe them for you.
-You can buy folic acid and vitamin d as individual supplements or from a multivitamin table.
+You can buy folic acid and vitamin D as individual supplements or from a multivitamin tablet.
 If choosing a multivitamin tablet, make sure the tablet does not contain vitamin A (or retinol).
-You may be able to get free vitamins if you qualify for the Healthy Start scheme.
+You may be able to get free vitamins if you qualify for the Healthy Start scheme (opens in new tab).

-You may qualify for free pregnancy vitamins through the Healthy Start Scheme.
-If you do, you’ll also receive weekly food vouchers, worth 4.25 (from the 10th week of your pregnancy).
+You may qualify for free pregnancy vitamins through the NHS Healthy Start scheme.
+If you do, you’ll also receive weekly food vouchers, worth £4.25 (from the 10th week of your pregnancy).